kevingrimestramore/ewd2020assignment2/README.md

 # Assignment 2 - Web API.

 Name: Kevin Grimes
 (Note: Missing a good chunk of commit history - I had created a repo in a parent folder which contained my assignment 2 base folder but included folders with pieces of each lab's work as well as the pulled examples and had been making commits from there.
-It only dawned on me when testing assignment upload that pushing from there would upload loads of pointless files.)
+It only dawned on me when testing assignment upload that pushing from there would upload loads of pointless files.
+Made a new repo in correct folder to prevent pushing unnecessary files.)

 ## Overview